PopCap Games: Games developed

 PopCap has developed over 50 games over the past 20 years.
 Games developed by PopCap include Bejeweled, Plants vs. Zombies, Peggle, and Bookworm.

 Bejeweled

 Bejeweled is a series of tile-matching puzzle video games created by PopCap Games.
-Bejeweled was released initially for browsers in 2001, followed by five sequels: Bejeweled 2 (2004), Bejeweled Twist (2008), Bejeweled Blitz (2009), Bejeweled 3 (2010), Bejeweled Stars (2016) and more, all by PopCap Games and its parent, Electronic Arts.
+Bejeweled was released initially for browsers in 2000, followed by five sequels: Bejeweled 2 (2004), Bejeweled Twist (2008), Bejeweled Blitz (2009), Bejeweled 3 (2010), Bejeweled Stars (2016) and more, all by PopCap Games and its parent company, Electronic Arts.

-Plants vs Zombies
+Plants vs. Zombies

 Plants vs. Zombies is a tower defense and strategy video game developed and originally published by PopCap Games for Windows and OS X in May 2009, and ported to consoles, handhelds, mobile devices, and remastered versions for personal computers.

 Peggle

 Peggle is a series of casual puzzle video games created by PopCap Games.
-Peggle was released initially for desktop in 2007, followed by three sequels: Peggle Nights (2008), Peggle 2 (2013), and Peggle Blast (2014).
+Peggle was released initially for desktop in 2007, followed by three sequels: Peggle Nights (2008), Peggle 2 (2013) and Peggle Blast (2014).